zhaojj2209/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `t/TITLE a/AMOUNT`, `a/AMOUNT t/TITLE` is also acceptable.

+* Any leading/trailing whitespaces for the user input as a whole will be ignored. e.g. `   find t/Bubble Tea   ` will be treated as `find t/Bubble Tea`.

 </div>

 <div markdown="block" class="alert alert-info">